The Glissando (Portamento) for Shifting Technique and Musicality

 Even when the pitch of our note doesn’t change we can do a slide up (but never down) onto the same note but now on a lower finger, usually to highlight a change of character or harmony:

 And we can do the same glissando upwards to the same pitch but this time on the lower string.
-This is a very large glissando (covering a great distance) so we do this usually to achieve a particularly dramatic, expressive effect:
+This is a very large glissando (covering a great distance) so we normally do this to achieve a particularly dramatic, expressive effect:

 If we try and do this dramatic expressive effect with the equivalent downward glissando to the same note on the higher string, we will immediately discover why this type of fingering (effect) is basically never used: it is simply ugly, because of the downward glissando.
+The following example is the same Saint Saens excerpt but now played backwards.
+If we try and do the same effect of the very audible glissando to the same note on the higher string, the result is just plain ugly.
+For this reason, we will probably not make the shift legato and will prefer to “hide the slide” in the gap between the two portato pulsations of the second example:

 HOW BIG IS ENOUGH ?
 HOW BIG IS TOO BIG ?